unisonweb/unison/unison-src/transcripts/name-selection.output.md

     other.value : Nat

--- nested.value should still be preferred even if the suffixification requires more segments than `a` .biasing> view deeply.nested.term
+-- nested.value should be preferred over the shorter name `a` due to biasing -- because `deeply.nested.value` is nearby to the term being viewed.
+.biasing> view deeply.nested.term

   deeply.nested.term : Nat